Offset your footprint with Health In Harmony, and do more.

 - Support the essential costs that reverse deforestation such as maintaining the medical center, staffing, connectivity, utilities, and more

-There is no one standard for regulating carbon footprints and offsets, and currently 80% of emissions offset programs do not go through a verifier.
-We have researched multiple carbon verifiers and have decided not to work with one at this time due to the significant one-time and annual costs and the market uncertainty.
-We would rather put that funding directly into protecting and expanding rainforests.
+There is no one standard for regulating carbon footprints and offsets.
+We have researched multiple carbon verifiers and have decided not to work with one at this time due to the significant one-time and annual costs, as well as the market uncertainty.
+We would rather put that funding directly into communities protecting and expanding rainforests.

 The climate impact of planting trees